-- The first new mechanisms of action (MOA) in a generation to treat patients with glaucoma1 2
+- The first new chemical entity in a generation to treat patients with glaucoma1 2

 - Designed to reduce elevated intraocular pressure (IOP), the cause of vision loss in open-angle glaucoma